JoeyTheAsian/pd3-Stuyrim-JoeyTong-JackyLo-JustinKim-SeanYip/README.md

 Lack of lore related NPCs, we intended to do this but not much point in coding in NPCs you can talk to and/or buy and sell from if there isn't even a proper map.

+Item Rendering is a little wacky.
+2.5D effect not working with items.

 =================================FEATURE LOG=============